Here it is. The moment you’ve been waiting for your whole life… …Photoshop preferences settings!

 Photoshop Preferences Settings

-We’re going to cover the important options you should have set up before diving into Photoshop.
+We’re going to cover the essential options you should have set up before diving into Photoshop.

 This will include some essential settings that all Photoshop beginners should know about.

 What’s the big deal?

 Well, Photoshop preferences are where you’ll find options that control the performance and appearance of Photoshop.
 Both of which will allow you to improve your productivity as you work.

 Some of the options are self-explanatory, and some are more advanced.